sourcegraph/sourcegraph-public-snapshot/doc/admin/config/email.md

 > NOTE: Sourcegraph Cloud customers can take advantage of mananged SMTP servers - [learn more](../../cloud/index.md#managed-smtp).

+## User email verification

+Many emails delivered from a Sourcegraph instance to a user requires that the user's primary email address be verified.
+This helps prevent Sourcegraph from sending product emails to invalid or inactive email addresses.

+Users that create accounts through an external [authentication provider](../auth/index.md), such as GitHub or SAML, will automatically have verified email addresses from the external provider.

+When SMTP is configured, users that sign up through [`builtin` authentication](../auth/index.md#builtin-password-authentication) will have the emails they sign up with marked as unverified.
+To verify their email address, the user can do one of the following:

+- Click the "set password" link they receive in their email
+- In the "Emails" tab of their account, click "Send verification email"
+- Ask a site admin to verify their email manually through the "Emails" tab of their account, or through the `setUserEmailVerified` GraphQL mutation

+Users with emails [created by the site admin](../auth/index.md#creating-builtin-authentication-users) through the `/site-admin/users/new` UI will have the same behaviour as the above.
+Users created directly through GraphQL or the `src` CLI assume that the email provided is verified.

 ## Configuring Sourcegraph to send email via Amazon AWS / SES

 To use Amazon SES with Sourcegraph, first [follow these steps to create an SES account for Sourcegraph](https://docs.aws.amazon.com/ses/latest/dg/send-email-smtp-software-package.html).